Aurelia is 29 and will die soon. Because it is her decision.

 In the media suicide is reported just in few cases, for a good reason: to prevent further suicides.
 Aurelia says she does not want people trigger to kill themselves.
 She wants that those, who really want to end their lives because of suffering, get the chance to die self-determined and supported by a doctor.
 Not alone, not after a self-mixed overdose, not after a jump in front of a train, not after a jump from a high building.
 But at home, in their own bed and surrounded by their loved ones and in dignity.

 In the Netherlands the Levenseindekliniek (end-of-life-clinic) sends mobile teams to provide ambulatory euthanasia.
 It is not easy for mentally ill patients to get euthanasia.
 Aurelia has applied there for the permission to die.
 At first in 2012, she was rejected because she had not tried all possible options of treatment yet.
-At the beginnig of 2017 again, she was one of 503 applicants.
 She talked to doctors and psychologists, filled in forms and took medical records.
 And she goes public.
 What is the difference between an incurably ill patient, who can no longer endure the pain of his physical illness, and an incurably ill patient who can no longer endure the pain of his mental illness?
 Aurelia has a mission, she blogs, posts, tweets.
 She wants to tell her story, to create awareness and hopes to get more understanding for euthanasia for mentally ill patients.